Parthviradiya/com.parthviradiya.databind/README.md

-# DataBind:
+# Data Binding For Unity:

 - One-Way MVVM(model view view model) style data-binding for Unity.

 - Data Bind is a simple data binding system which enables one-way data binding from observable model data to view components.

 # Installation
-- Install package via PackageManager by this link: (https://github.com/Parthviradiya/com.parthviradiya.databind.git)
+- Install package from PackageManager by this GitUrl: https://github.com/Parthviradiya/com.parthviradiya.databind.git
--	Clone or download this repository somewhere in your Unity project’s Assets folder.
+- You can also install package samples from package manager window.

 # Getting Started
 - Explore the MyExample scene in the package sample folder.

 - The scene contains a View Model game object with a ViewModel component And also ViewModel scriptable object with ViewModelScriptable component Change the values on the component to observe changes in the scene.

 - The scene contains a few sample bindings on single game objects as well as a slightly more complex list example which binds prefab instances to a list of configuration data.

 # Usage
--	To get started data-binding, first define a new class which extends ViewModel or ViewModelScriptable.
+-To get started data-binding, first define a new class which extends ViewModel or ViewModelScriptable.
 ViewModels are Unity MonoBehaviours and ViewModelScriptable are Unity ScriptableObject which should contain several DataSource or DataSourceList fields.

 # Example:
 - You can create both the monobehaviour and scriptableobject viewmodels.